lxj22/SurgPLAN-Plus/README.md

 ## Online inference

 1. Prepare your ground truth csv file before you runing your inference.
-See example df_gt.csv.
+See example ```df_gt.csv```.
 The csv contains two columns, video_id and gt_labels, video id is the video file name, gt_labels is the ground truth label.

 2. modify the argments in ```online_surgplan_inference.py```.